 Privacy under attack from all quarters

-The internet, and those who are much of the backbone of it – think Google, Facebook and Amazon as just 3 examples – continue to demonstrate that we are all under “attack”.
-Failure to secure private information and accessing our privacy, mostly without any permission to do so, is rife.
+The internet, and those who are much of the backbone of it - think Google, Facebook and Amazon as just 3 examples - continue to demonstrate that our privacy is under "attack".
+Failure to secure private information and accessing our data, mostly without any permission to do so, is rife.

 The ever defaulting Facebook has been at it again!
 The latest infraction....

 From Applesider today:

 "Facebook on Wednesday confirmed that it "unintentionally uploaded" the email contacts of some 1.5 million users without their express consent since May 2016, a mistake for which the company is taking steps to correct.

 A security researcher discovered the apparent error after finding Facebook requesting some users provide both an email and corresponding password to verify their identity when opening a new account, reports Business Insider.